Battle of Belvoir Castle: Aftermath

+The outcome of the battle is uncertain; some historians describe the result of the battle as inconclusive while other historians like Bernard Hamilton calls it Crusader victory.
 Saladin was not finished yet.
 He had arranged for an Egyptian fleet to attack Beirut.
 As soon as his scouts had spotted the fleet from the Lebanese mountains, Saladin left Damascus, marched through the Munaitra Pass and laid siege to Beirut.
-At the same time, a force from Egypt raided the southern part of the kingdom, doing further local damage.
-Baldwin recalled his army to La Sephorie, then marched to Tyre.
+At the same time, a force from Egypt raided the southern part of the Kingdom of Jerusalem, doing further local damage.
+Baldwin IV recalled his army to La Sephorie, then marched to Tyre.
 From there he appropriated shipping and organized an attempt to relieve the port of Beirut by both land and sea.
 When Saladin heard of these efforts, he raised the siege and destroyed the attempts in August 1182.

 The tireless Saladin spent the next twelve months campaigning in Syria and Mesopotamia, adding Aleppo and a number of other cities to his growing empire.
 He would invade the Kingdom of Jerusalem again in September 1183.
-Free of his adversary, in October 1182, Baldwin recovered Habis Jaldak in the Transjordan.
-In December, Raymond of Tripoli launched a raid in the same area and Baldwin took a mounted force within a few miles of Damascus.
+Free of his adversary, in October 1182, Baldwin IV of Jerusalem recovered Habis Jaldak in the Transjordan.
+In December 1182, Raymond III of Tripoli launched a raid in the same area and King Baldwin IV took a mounted force within a few miles of Damascus.
 But these were mere pinpricks.
 Not long afterward, Baldwin became completely incapacitated by leprosy and was forced to appoint his sister Sibylla's husband Guy of Lusignan as regent.

-Commentary

 The Crusaders kept their enemies from capturing any strongholds and kept their field army intact, so they succeeded in their strategic purpose.
 But Saladin's raiders managed to inflict great damage on the countryside.
 Frankish overlords depended on the rents of their tenants, but these could not be collected if the crops were ruined.
 Without money, the lords could not pay their soldiers.
-Therefore, constant devastations would ultimately reduce the Frankish kingdom to a state of helplessness.
+Therefore, constant devastations would ultimately reduce the Kingdom of Jerusalem to a state of helplessness.

 Saladin forced the Crusaders into a cruel dilemma.
 They could concentrate their field army to resist the Muslim main army.
 Or, they could guard against damaging raids.
 They could not do both because their military power was limited.
-"A single mistake on the part of a Frankish commander could lose the field army, the fortresses, and with them the whole kingdom."
+"A single mistake on the part of a Frankish commander could lose the field army, the fortresses, and with them the whole Kingdom of Jerusalem."
 This finally happened in 1187 at the Battle of Hattin.
-First, the campaign and Battle of Al-Fule would be fought.
+First, the campaign and the Battle of Al-Fule would be fought.